-- Ensure the safety and happiness of pupils - Promote pro-social behaviour, self-discipline and respect; - Ensure that children consider others - Foster a sense of pride in and commitment towards the school and the community - Provide opportunities for all children to achieve ensuring that they complete assigned work - Develop social, emotional behavioural skills in order to be reflective and problem solve when issues arise, dealing with conflict peacefully and assertively. - Prevent bullying
+- Ensure the safety and happiness of pupils - Promote pro-social behaviour, self-discipline and respect - Ensure that children consider others - Foster a sense of pride in and commitment towards the school and wider community - Provide opportunities for all children to achieve ensuring that they complete assigned work - Develop social, emotional behavioural skills in order to be reflective and problem solve when issues arise, dealing with conflict peacefully and assertively. - Prevent bullying and ensure support is available to those that engage in bullying and/or antisocial behaviour in order to repair harm caused.

-All staff, together with parents, share responsibility for protecting these rights.
+All staff, together with parents, share responsibility for promoting and supporting these aims.